 When you bite into a cold, crisp apple, do you experience a sudden, sharp tooth pain?
 Or feel a temporary pain when you sip hot tea or chocolate?
-You may be experiencing tooth sensitivity, which happens when over time your tooth enamel has eroded, exposing the dentin below.
+You may be have sensitive teeth, which happens when over time your tooth enamel has eroded, exposing the dentin below.

 What causes dentin hypersensitivity?
 This can happen over time as the enamel is eroded due to brushing too hard with a hard bristled toothbrush, gingivitis, periodontitis, and even excessive tooth whitening.